ECNS - Economics

 ECNS 403R Intro to Econometrics: 3 Credits (3 Lec)

-PREREQUISITE: ECNS 301 and M 161Q or M 171Q or equivalent; STAT 217 or STAT 337 or BMGT 240IS or EIND 354 or equivalent.
+PREREQUISITE: ECNS 301 and M 161Q or M 171Q or equivalent; STAT 337 or BMGT 240IS or EIND 354 or equivalent.
 (F, Sp) Senior capstone course.
 Statistical analysis and interpretation of quantitative data in economics.
 Focus on estimating economic relationships and conducting hypothesis testing in economics.
 Utilizes cutting-edge statistical software packages and real data to apply economic methods to problems in business, economics, and public policy

 ECNS 406 Industrial Organization: 3 Credits (3 Lec)